- France / Austria / Germany

 - 1h 47min

 - Directed by: Michael Haneke

 - Cast: Jean-Louis Trintignant, Isabelle Huppert, Mathieu Kassovitz, Fantine Harduin

 The story of a powerful, privileged bourgeois family living near Calais but seemingly oblivious to everything happening on its doorstep.
-It doesn’t quite have the hypnotic intensity of previous Haneke films like Amour and The White Ribbon but it’s bleak and pitiless.
+It’s bleak and pitiless, and doesn’t quite have the hypnotic intensity of previous Haneke films like Amour and The White Ribbon.

 Reviews & features

 Cannes 2017: Michael Haneke is at it again, placing the bourgeoisie under a merciless microscope

 Michael Haneke has spent more than 30 years mercilessly exposing the fears and hypocrisies of the middle classes.
 Slow-burning ensemble drama Happy End is no exception as it focuses on a powerful, privileged bourgeois family living near Calais, and…